 (7) The removal takes effect on the day on which the member is given the notice or on such later day as is specified in the notice.

+[Regulation 32 amended in Gazette 17 Apr 2015 p.
+1385.]

 33. Leave of absence

 The Minister may grant leave of absence to a DAP member on the terms and conditions determined by the Minister.